 There is currently no oil production in Liberia, although there have been exploration licenses awarded in the past decades.
 According to the LEITI Report covering fiscal year 2012/13, the oil and gas sector contributed more than 44% of revenue from the extractive sector and almost 10% of total government revenues.
 The increase was largely due to one signature bonus payment of USD 120 million made by Exxon Mobil to NOCAL, the national oil company.

 Liberia’s 6th EITI Report covering the fiscal year 2012/13 was published in December 2015.
 The report covers the oil, mining, agriculture and forestry sectors.
 Total revenue was roughly USD 198 million, of which oil contributed 44%, mining contributed 38%, agriculture 11%, oil 7% and forestry 7%.
 Read more

 Liberia is using the EITI process innovatively to investigate key areas of concern – particularly whether contracts were allocated correctly, but also whether companies paid what they should and whether earmarked went where it should.

 Liberia has conducted an audit, investigating to what extent procedures were followed on the awarding of concessions, contracts, licenses and other rights between July 2009 and December 2011.

 Generally data collection systems are weak, which affects the reliability of data.
 However, there is more information becoming available through the government cadaster system.
 There is considerable scope to integrate the EITI production and revenue data with the cadaster system.

 In April 2015, the EITI Board agreed to extend Liberia's reporting dealine to 31 December 2015, and the commencement of Validation to 1 January 2016.

 - Coverage of forestry and agriculture sectors.

-- Contracts for concessions in the sector are published
+- Details on concessions are available through the Concession Cadastre Portal and contracts for concessions in the sector are published on LEITI's website.